zhuxr11/CAPTCHA-recognition-keras-R-python-5-digits/README.md

 letters with proper distortion, blurring and noise.
 With the development of deep learning, these CAPTCHA images become breakable with convolutional neural network (CNN), as demonstrated in python.
-This paper attempted the process in R with 940 images as training dataset and another 100 images as testing dataset, achieving an accuracy of 70%.
+This paper attempted the process of breaking 5-digit CAPTCHA images in R with 940 samples as training dataset and another 100 ones as testing dataset, achieving an accuracy of 70%.
 With the successful prediction of the CAPTCHA images, more possibilities and challenges were suggested for further thinking.

 ## Introduction